dotnet/EntityFramework.Docs/entity-framework/core/performance/performance-diagnosis.md

 > [!IMPORTANT]
 > Databases sometimes generate different query plans depending on actual data in the database.
 For example, if a table contains only a few rows, a database may choose not to use an index on that table, but to perform a full table scan instead.
 If analyzing query plans on a test database, always make sure it contains data that is similar to your production system.

-## Event counters
+## Metrics

 The above sections focused on how to get information about your commands, and how these commands are executed in the database.
-In addition to that, EF exposes a set of *event counters* which provide more lower-level information on what's happening inside EF itself, and how your application is using it.
-These counters can be very useful for diagnosing specific performance issues and performance anomalies, such as [query caching issues](xref:core/performance/advanced-performance-topics#dynamically-constructed-queries) which cause constant recompilation, undisposed DbContext leaks, and others.
+In addition to that, EF exposes a set of *metrics* which provide more lower-level information on what's happening inside EF itself, and how your application is using it.
+These metrics can be very useful for diagnosing specific performance issues and performance anomalies, such as [query caching issues](xref:core/performance/advanced-performance-topics#dynamically-constructed-queries) which cause constant recompilation, undisposed DbContext leaks, and others.

-See the dedicated page on [EF's event counters](xref:core/logging-events-diagnostics/event-counters) for more information.
+See the dedicated page on [EF's metrics](xref:core/logging-events-diagnostics/metrics) for more information.

 ## Benchmarking with EF Core